Living in Faith

 As a Catholic school, Jesus Christ remains central to every aspect of school life.
 All pupils are educated in the beliefs and devotional practices of the Catholic church.
 Participation in daily collective act of worship remains at the helm of every morning and afternoon session, within RE lessons and at the end of each day.

 The Catholic RE scheme ‘Living and Growing as the People of God’ is followed throughout the school.
-This is supplemented by work on the saints and stories from the Old and New Testaments, Circle time sessions and Personal, Social and Health Education.
+This is supplemented by work on the saints and stories from the Old and New Testaments, Circle time sessions and Personal, Social and Health Education through the use of Ten:ten.
 Children participate in special liturgies during the school year which are timed to coincide with events in the Church’s calendar.

-Relationships and Family Life (Sex Education) is taught formally in all classes and is integrated into Science and RE.
+Relationships and Family Life (Sex Education) is taught formally in all classes through the use of Ten:ten and is integrated into Science and RE.
 Parents and carers are advised that, in desiring a Catholic education for their child, it is expected that all pupils will participate in RE lessons.
-Parents and carers have the right to withdraw their children, although this is strongly discouraged, but may be required to supervise their children during this period, if adult supervision is not available.
+Parents and carers have the right to withdraw their children, from lessons linking to Sex Education, although this is strongly discouraged, but may be required to supervise their children during this period, if adult supervision is not available.

-All pupils learn about other religions and cultures and are encouraged to show respect and acknowledgement for the beliefs of others through open discussion and shared experiences.
+All pupils learn about other religions and cultures in our special program for other faiths and are encouraged to show respect and acknowledgement for the beliefs of others through open discussion and shared experiences.

-Year 6 pupils are given the opportunity to visit Alton Castle, an education centre which combines a spiritual retreat with outdoor activities.
 During Lent and Advent, liturgies take place during and after school.
-These prayer group sessions are led by staff and pupils, whilst after-school prayer sessions are led by a parish Catechist and pupils.
+These prayer group sessions are led by staff and pupils, whilst after-school prayer sessions are led by teachers with the support of a parish Catechist and pupils.

 Our school plays an active part in the life of the parish of St Augustine’s.
 Children at St Augustine’s attend Mass termly where the children take an active part in the liturgy.